requiemcreatif/casino-scheduler-v1/README.md

 When there aren't enough presenters to staff all tables:

-1. The algorithm prioritizes tables with lower numbers (1, 2, 3, etc.)
+1. The algorithm gives priority to the tables with lower numbers (1, 2, 3, etc.)
 2. It staffs a maximum of (presenters - 1) tables to ensure breaks
 3. Tables are selected in ascending order of table number
 4. Each presenter still receives regular breaks